 Millions of infants and adults around the world benefit from nutrition technology that began with space research.

 In the early 1980s NASA’s Closed Environment Life Support System program explored the use of microalgae as a food supply, oxygen source and waste disposal catalyst on long duration interplanetary missions.
-Scientists continued work independently after the completion of the program and soon identified (Crypthecodinium cohnii) algae which produces high levels of DHA omega-3 fatty acid (docosahexaenoic acid), and a fungus (Mortierella alpine) that yields ARA (arachidonic acid), another essential fatty acid.
+Scientists continued work independently after the completion of the program, founding what would become Martek Biosciences, a leader in microalgae research and development.
+Martek research soon identified (Crypthecodinium cohnii) algae which produces high levels of DHA omega-3 fatty acid (docosahexaenoic acid), and a fungus (Mortierella alpine) that yields ARA (arachidonic acid), another essential fatty acid.

 Both of these essential fatty acids occur naturally in human breast- milk and are important to healthy infant development.
-An algae based supplement was developed that could be added to baby formula.
-DHA and ARA rich dietary supplementation can be particularly vital for premature and low birth weight infants who may not get their full allotment in utero.
+At the time, none of the available infant formulas provided these important nutrients.
+To address this deficiency, Martek developed Formulaid – an algae based supplement that could be added to baby formula.
+DHA and ARA rich Formulaid dietary supplementation can be particularly vital for premature and low birth weight infants who may not get their full allotment in utero.

-Today a growing range of products containing DHA for children and adults are found around the world.
+Today a growing range of products containing DHA for children and adults are found around the world through household names such as Minute Maid, Horizon Organic, Kellogg and Yoplait.
 What began as space travel research now benefits our lives right here on Earth.